Azure/portaldocs/portal-sdk/generated/msportalfx-test.md

 		md e2etests

-1. Switch to the new directory and install the msportalfx-test module via npm:
+1. Switch to the new directory and install the @microsoft/azureportal-test module via npm:

 		cd e2etests
-		npm install msportalfx-test --no-optional
+		npm install @microsoft/azureportal-test --no-optional

-1. The msportalfx-test module comes with some TypeScript definitions and its dependencies.
+1. The @microsoft/azureportal-test module comes with some TypeScript definitions and its dependencies.
 To make them available to your tests, we recommend that you use the [typings](https://www.npmjs.com/package/typings) Typescript Definition Manager.

 1. First install the [typings](https://www.npmjs.com/package/typings) Typescript Definition Manager globally:

 		npm install typings -g

-	Next copy the provided **typings.json** file and the **msportalfx-test.d.ts** file from the **node_modules/msportalfx-test/typescript** folder to your test root directory and use *typings* to install the provided definitions:
+	Next copy the provided **typings.json** file and the **microsoft-azureportal-test.d.ts** file from the **node_modules/@microsoft/azureportal-test/typescript** folder to your test root directory and use *typings* to install the provided definitions:

 		*copy typings.json to your test root directory* *navigate to your test root directory*
 		typings install

-1. MsPortalFx-Test needs a WebDriver server in order to be able to drive the browser.
+1. @microsoft/azureportal-test needs a WebDriver server in order to be able to drive the browser.
 Currently only [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver) is supported, so downloaded it and place it in your machine's PATH or just install it from the [chromedriver Node module](https://www.npmjs.com/package/chromedriver).
 You may also need a C++ compiler (Visual Studio includes one):

 		npm install chromedriver

-<a name="msportalfx-test-getting-started-write-a-test"></a>
+<a name="microsoft-azureportal-test-getting-started-write-a-test"></a>
 ### Write a test
 You'll need an existing cloud service for the test you'll write below, so if you don't have one please go to the Azure Portal and [create a new cloud service](https://ms.portal.azure.com/#create/Microsoft.CloudService).
 Write down the dns name of your cloud service to use it in your test.